ironbar/arc25/docs/modeling/Iteration_22_ttt_BARC.md

 ## Conclusion

 - Changing some parameters of the training such as the save steps does not allow to continue training afterwards.
+- I have seen errors when trying to resume the training.
+They might be caused by the optimizer being `paged_adamw_8bit` but I'm not sure.
+I will be using `adamw_torch_fused` from now on.

 ## Next steps